 Dave began practicing ashtanga vinyasa yoga in 2005 with James Critchlow in Birmingham, beginning with one class a week, and then building up to a daily practice.
 He found this nicely complemented his regular gym strength training.

-In 2012 Dave met his teacher John Scott, and the follwing year completed John’s teacher trainig programme and began teaching himself.
+In 2012 Dave met his current yoga teacher, John Scott, and the following year completed John’s teacher training programme and began teaching himself.
 Since then Dave has continued to develop his skills and knowledge with John in various locations around the world.

 Dave is grateful to have been able to practice with, and learn from other great teachers such as David Swenson, Kino MacGreggor, Lucy Crawford, Greg Nardi, David Kiel, and many others.

 In 2015 Dave travelled to Mysore, India to practice at the Shri K Pattabhi Jois Ashtanga Yoga Institute, where Ashtanga Yoga was first practiced.

 Dave strongly believes in an accessible non-judgemental approach to yoga, and that anyone can practice yoga and enjoy it’s many benefits.
 It doesn’t matter how young or old, how fit, how flexible, or how able, if you want to practice, you can.

 In 2015 Dave decided it was about time to share his passion for weight training, and qualified as a level three personal trainer.
 He left his day job in IT to work full time as a yoga teacher and personal trainer, and has never looked back!

 Dave has trained clients of a variety of ages and backgrounds, some experienced athletes, and some completely new to fitness training.
 He particularly enjoys training clients who have never tried this sort of thing before, building up their confidence and abilities until they are happy and confident to walk into any gym and train!